 The conference media program includes daily press conferences on the program’s scientific highlights, meet-the-expert sessions, and a fully operational media center for journalists.

-Qualified journalists who are either employed by or have a history of freelance placement with recognized consumer or professional medical, scientific, or HIV community media outlets may apply for media accreditation to HIVR4P 2016.
-Media accreditation will not be provided to representatives of medical marketing companies; biotechnology and investment publications; representatives of non-media (e.g., sales, marketing, or advertising) departments or entities; university or research newsletters; or outlets or individuals sponsored by non-media commercial enterprises.
+Qualified journalists who are either employed by or have a history of freelance placement with recognized consumer or professional medical, scientific, or HIV community media outlets may apply for media accreditation to HIVR4P 2018.
+Media accreditation will not be provided to representatives of medical marketing companies; biotechnology and investment publications; representatives of non-media (e.g., sales, marketing, or advertising) departments or entities; university or research newsletters; outlets or individuals sponsored by non-media commercial enterprises; or personal blogs.

 The conference will consider applications from a maximum of two qualified reporters per media outlet.
 Additional access may be made available for video or audio crews supporting registered journalists, if space permits.